 - keep an eye on your netlinking at all times;

-- regularly check duplicate content which could be realised from your website.
+- regularly check for duplicate content which could be copied from your website.

-Following this Negative SEO action, the reputation you’ve spent so long building can collapse in no time: enhanced scrutiny is the answer!
+As a result of Negative SEO actions, the reputation you took so long to build can collapse in no time: extra care is needed!

 Your website has been hacked

-To avoid finding yourself in this situation, carry out regular updates of your website and also any plugins you use.
-This will allow you to quickly patch the various lapses.
-If you use a prefabricated template via a CMS, check its vulnerability too!
+To avoid ending up in this situation, remember to make regular updates of your website, but also of the plugins you use.
+This will allow you to quickly patch the different flaws.
+If you use a template on a CMS, don’t forget to check its vulnerability!

 Your sales are seasonal

-Before panicking because visitors seem to be deserting your website, it is important to define whether your sales are seasonal or not.
-It is obvious that the website of a ski hire store will be much busier during the winter holidays than in the middle of August.
-For the website selling ice cream, the opposite will be true.
-Some event websites are also highly subject to large variations in traffic: don’t panic, it’s quite normal!
+Before panicking because visitors seem to be abandoning your website, try to see if your sales are seasonal or not.
+A website to hire ski gear will see much more traffic during the winter months than in the middle of August.
+For a website selling ice cream, the opposite will be true.
+Some event websites can also see large variations in traffic: don’t panic, it’s normal!

-Google Trends can also give you precious information about changes in query search volume.
-As its name indicates, this tool allows you to observe trends and therefore define whether your situation is in line with these or not!
+Google Trends can also give you precious information on changes in query search volumes.
+This tool allows you to check for trends and therefore see whether your situation is in line with these or not!

-How to react to loss of positioning on Google
+How to react to a loss of rankings on Google

-The loss of organic traffic is an uncomfortable situation which can be suffered by any website during its lifetime.
-You are not in the clear!
-If you come up against it, it is indispensable to know what attitude to adopt to limit breakages and also to surround yourself with SEO experts used to dealing with this sort of situation.
+The loss of organic traffic is an uncomfortable situation that can hit any website during its lifetime.
+You are never safe from it!
+If you are affected, it is essential to know what to do to limit the damage, but also to surround yourself with SEO experts who are used to dealing with this kind of situation.

-At first, the goal is to identify precisely the origin of your fall in traffic: is it technical or malicious?
-This data is indispensable for knowing where and how to intervene.
-By carrying out a report of your traffic and positioning day-to-day, you will more easily succeed in sniffing out the disaster before it happens!
+First, the objective is to identify precisely the origin of your traffic drop: is it technical or on purpose?
+This data is essential to know where and how to proceed.
+By making a daily report of your traffic and your ranking, you will be able to detect the disaster before it happens!

-The putting in place of warnings is also an excellent way of “prevention being better than the cure”.
-Thanks to this method, you will be able to quickly detect Negative SEO action, for example.
-While you’re at it, monitor too the algorhythm updates: if they correspond to those of the registered fall in traffic, you know what you have to do.
+Setting up alerts is also a great way of staying proactive — you will be able to quickly detect negative SEO actions.
+While you’re at it, keep an eye on the dates of algorithm updates: if they match the date of the drop in traffic, then you know what you have to do…

-As soon as you see a change which might foreshadow a loss in position, don’t wait around before you react.
-A proactive attitude is the best defence against a fall in traffic, so keep on the look-out and be ready to react at any moment!
+As soon as you notice a change that could lead to a loss of rankings, don’t wait to react.
+A proactive attitude is the best way to prevent a drop in traffic, so stay alert and be ready to act at any time!